 A celebrant is a person appointed by the Registrar-General to perform marriages, civil unions, funerals, and other ceremonies.

 Anyone can become a celebrant; however marriage and civil union celebrants must be registered with the Registrar of Births, Deaths and Marriages.
-A marriage or civil union celebrant could be a Registrar of Marriages, an independent marriage celebrant, a church minister, priest, or other religious leader, or another person connected with an approved organisation.

 How can I become a marriage or civil union celebrant?